mhenke/Demo/README.md

 - Node.js and npm (for local development)
 - AWS CLI configured with appropriate credentials
 - Docker Hub account
+- Default VPC exists in your AWS account (most accounts have this)

 ### Running the Application Locally